ClearWaterAnalytica/oradell_reports/scripts/skel_post.md

   - prediction
 ---
 ## 7-day Look Ahead Bloom Forecast
 Below are pie charts describing the __probability of a cyanobacterial bloom__.
-The one on the left describes the predictions from two weeks ago, and the one on the right describes the latest prediction, for the coming week.
+The chart on the left describes the predictions from two weeks ago, and the one on the right describes the latest prediction, for the coming week.
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/{shrink_date}/Fig_prediction.png)
 __Probability of occurrence (%) of an algal bloom from two weeks ago (left) and for the next 7 days (right).__

 ## Hotspot Analysis - Chlorophyll-a
 This map shows you the latest estimates of __chlorophyll-a__ from the Sentinel 2a satellite.
-Note that the color scale is normalized to highlight the hotspots in the image relative to yearly maxima and minima.
-The colorscale does not provide an indication of the absolute amount of chlorophyll-a in the water and should be interpreted as an "index" of chlorophyll-a.
+Note that the color scale is normalized to highlight the hotspots in the image.
+The colorscale does not provide an indication of the absolute amount of chlorophyll-a in the water and should be interpreted as an "index" of chlorophyll-a (zero being low, and 100 being high).
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/{shrink_date}/Fig_chla.png){:             width="600px"}{: .align-center}
 <br clear="all" />
 __Latest chlorophyll-a map from the Sentinel 2a satelllite.__